0xVolt/noisy-pixels/README.md

 You can run any sketch in this repository with the following steps:

-1. Clone this repository with
+1. Clone this repository with,
    ```bash
    git clone https://github.com/0xVolt/noisy-pixels.git
    ```